infiniflow/ragflow/api/python_api_reference.md

 #### offset: `int`

-The beginning point of retrieved chunks.
-Defaults to `0`.
+The starting index for the documents to retrieve.
+Defaults to `0`??????.

 #### limit: `int`

-The maximum number of chunks to return.
+The maximum number of chunks to retrieve.
 Defaults to `6`.

 #### Similarity_threshold: `float`